Lasagne (vegetarian)

 The only cheese that comes into play is Parmigiano Reggiano.
 And only a little of it.
 You can grate it finely or coarsely for lasagne, we choose coarse.

 Of course, you need pasta sheets and we can buy fresh pasta where we live.
-Otherwise, you have to make it yourself, as we have explained here, or buy pasta seca and prepare it according to the packet instructions.
+Otherwise, you have to make it yourself, as we have explained here, or buy pasta secca and prepare it according to the packet instructions.
 But fresh or homemade is better.

 The mushroom ragù not only looks exactly like the classic ragù, the flavour is also incredibly similar